Redefining Recycling for People at Home

 Conclusion

-Being one of the founding members of this product allowed me to think holistically about how my skills as a designer could shape the future of this product.
+Being one of the founding members of this product allowed me to think holistically about how my skills as a product designer could shape the future of this product.

 During this project, I got to work very closely with developers and engineers to figure out how these solutions would be created.
 It was thrilling to see these ideas come to life as we learned more and more about how we could contribute to creating a better planet we can all live on.